makeabilitylab/physcomp/sensors/photoresistors.md

 So, while this circuit works, it doesn't work well.
 We are not able to sufficiently control the current through the LED based on lighting conditions.
 Yes, we have the general LED behavior we want but 0.10mA is a very small current, so the LED is not very bright (even in the darkest conditions).
 See video below.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/ZYVQLw-7HU0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-This video shows a photoresistor wired in parallel to inverse the relationship between ambient light levels and LED brightness.
+This video shows a photoresistor wired in parallel with an LED in a voltage divider to inverse the relationship between ambient light levels and LED brightness.
+Again, the Arduino is used solely for power.
 Note: this video has no audio.
 {: .fs-1 }

-So, what could we do?
+So, what should we do?

 Two potential solutions:

 1. We could continue a pure hardware solution and add in a transistor like [this video](https://youtu.be/eEBMTpxdPiE).
 This would be the cheapest solution and the one EE's would advocate! :)
-2. We could add in a microcontroller and solve this in software (a place where we are more comfortable but it's always useful to consider a pure hardware solution, if possible)
+2. We could add in a microcontroller and solve this in software (a place where we are more comfortable but it's always useful to consider a pure hardware solution, if possible).

+Let's pursue the latter option!

 <!-- Using Thevenin equivalent circuits: https://ultimateelectronicsbook.com/voltage-dividers/#solving-by-hand-->